thuyhoang92/frontend-assessment/readme.md

 The application uses a mobile-first approach with breakpoints at:
 - Mobile: < 768px (accordion view in Exercise 2)
 - Desktop: ≥ 768px (tabs view in Exercise 2)

+## Bonus: JavaScript Quirk Explanation

+Why is the result of `('b' + 'a' + + 'a' + 'a').toLowerCase()` "banana"?

+This expression evaluates to "banana" because:

+1. 'b' + 'a' = "ba" (string concatenation)
+2. + 'a' = NaN (the unary plus operator tries to convert 'a' to a number but fails, resulting in NaN)
+3. "ba" + NaN = "baNaN" (NaN is coerced to the string "NaN")
+4. "baNaN" + 'a' = "baNaNa" (string concatenation)
+5. "baNaNa".toLowerCase() = "banana" (converts to lowercase)

+It's a quirky result due to JavaScript's type coercion and the way the unary plus operator works!